TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **Screen reader spot-checks:**
   Used NVDA/VoiceOver to confirm that headings, nav landmarks, and form labels are announced correctly.
 ARIA labels were added where necessary.
 Maps announce as “interactive” but route traces are not fully described — future enhancement.
 - **Login:**
-  User can login using email OR username at sign in.
+  User can log in using email OR username at sign in.
 Plus confirmation emails can improve clarity & trust

 ### Admin UX